An American’s Guide to Preparing Thanksgiving in Paris

 Buying the Turkey

 Turkeys are not available at the grocery stores in November.
-The French don’t eat turkeys until December, so your only solutions are to (a) order one from a butcher at least a week in advance (2 weeks is better) or (b) order one from one of the American markets below (Thanksgiving in Paris or the Real McCoy’s).
+The French don’t eat turkeys until December, so your only solutions are to (a) order one from a butcher at least a week in advance (2 weeks is better) or (b) order one from one of the American markets below.
 Last year and this year, I’ve opted to order it from my local butcher, which has been a perfectly easy transaction.

 Several American woman I know in Paris always order their turkeys pre-cooked from the local rôtisseur.
 Some butchers will do this if they have the equipment, and they may also make the gravy and stuffing!
 The Jeusselin butcher and caterer in the 7th will cook the turkey, stuffing, and gravy for you.
 They also sell butternut pie and mashed sweet potatoes.

 If you order it raw, they’re going to ask you if you want it prepared (feathers removed, head off, gizzards removed).
-You can say, “je le veux préparé” to indicate that you do not intend to remove the head yourself… Also, they will ask if you want to keep the neck and the giblets (heart, liver and other organs, which can be great when making gravy).
-To take them home say, “je veux les abats et le cou” and to say you don’t want them, say, “je ne veux pas les abats ou le cou.” (“Les abats” is pronounced “lays-a-ba” and neck is “cou” which is pronounced “coo.”)
+You can say, “je la veux préparé” to indicate that you do not intend to remove the head yourself… Also, they will ask if you want to keep the neck and the giblets (heart, liver and other organs, which can be great when making gravy).
+To order them with your turkey say, “je veux les abats et le cou” and to say you don’t want them, say, “je ne veux pas les abats ou le cou.” (“Les abats” is pronounced “layz-a-ba” and neck is “cou” which is pronounced “coo.”)
 While ordering the turkey, my butcher also asked me if I plan to stuff the bird: “allez-vous la farcir?”
 I don’t know why he asked!

 So how much should I order?

 Last year I made the mistake of letting the butcher decide how much meat I would need for 10 people.
 750 grams per person is WAY too much!
 I literally had a whole turkey leftover.
-You can read why I bought two turkeys in my post about last year’s dinner.
+You can read why I bought two turkeys in my post about my 2016 dinner.

 Figuring out how much to order depends on who your guests are.
 The French don’t eat quite as much as Americans do, and they don’t have the tradition of eating huge amounts of a Thanksgiving meal.
 Last year, 10 (mostly French) adults ate about 250 grams per person, after eating a bunch of appetizers.
-A lot of websites suggest about 500 grams per person (~1 pound).
+A lot of websites suggest about 500 grams per person (~1 pound), which seems excessive.
 This year I’m going for 250g per person since all of my guests are French.
-Another American in Paris confirms this is a pretty good amount to order.
-If you want a lot of leftovers, you could increase this, of course!
+Another American in Paris confirms this is a pretty good amount to order, and even includes leftovers.

 The other factor is space.
 What size bird can your refrigerator or your oven hold?
 Most ovens in Paris are on the small side, so you really need to take this into consideration.

 If you need a 4-kilogram (8.8 lb) turkey, you can say, “Il me faut une dinde à 4 (quatre) kilos.”
-(The price will be between 13 and 21 euros per pound.)
+(The price should be between 13 and 21 euros per pound.)

 My parents went to the Culinary Institute of America, and they taught me that what’s easy and delicious makes for a relaxing and enjoyable Thanksgiving for everyone including the hosts!